Neck Pain and Chiropractic

 - Obesity, weak abdominal muscles, and poor posture disturb the spinal balance, causing the neck to curve.
 Tension and stress can cause tightening of muscles, resulting in pain.
 Body stance can be a factor for chronic neck pain.

+Chiropractic treatments are a natural, nonsurgical way to reduce neck pain and other symptoms you may be experiencing.
 When you visit a chiropractic doctor, he or she will perform a physical examination to detect the source of your pain.
+Your chiropractor will evaluate your body as a whole.
+By looking at your body as a whole, and not just your neck, your chiropractor can determine the underlying cause of your neck pain.
 He or she will ask about your present symptoms and medications you may already have tried.

 Your doctor will ask the following questions: